ethersphere/ethswarm-blog-hugo/content/foundation/posts/bee-v2.2.0-node-operators-guide.md

 ## Wrapping Up

 It's crucial for you to follow the instructions in this guide to maintain your node’s eligibility for rewards and ensuring optimal performance.
 We also encourage you to take advantage of the new features such as [ACT](https://docs.ethswarm.org/docs/develop/tools-and-features/act), neighborhood hopping (and the new staking strategies it enables), and partial withdrawals.
+To find out more general information about the 2.2 release, check out the [weeks notice article](https://blog.ethswarm.org/foundation/2024/bee-2-2-pre-release/).